needle-mirror/com.unity.xr.arcore/Documentation~/index.md

 ## Requirements

-Version 6.0 of the Google ARCore XR Plug-in is compatible with the following versions of the Unity Editor:
+This version of the Google ARCore XR Plug-in is compatible with the following versions of the Unity Editor:

-* Unity 6 (6000.0).
+* Unity 6 (6000.0) or newer.

-> [!NOTE]
-> You can visit the Unity Forum for more information on the [Unity 6 New Naming Convention](https://forum.unity.com/threads/unity-6-new-naming-convention.1558592/).

 ## Samples